Workshops > Oil Painting Materials List

 Brushes make brushstrokes, which is what makes a painting.
 If you’re in need of a good set of brushes, I suggest the David Boyd Jr Starter/Workshop set.
 If you want just two or three, choose from Rosemary’s Ivory Longer Filberts series.

-I use hog bristle brushes from Trekell, flats or long filberts, in a range of sizes, as well as Rosemary’s long rounded ivory flats, ivory filberts and longer filberts, and ivory egberts.
+I use hog bristle brushes from Trekell, flats or long filberts, in a range of sizes, as well as Rosemary’s long rounded ivory flats, ivory filberts and longer filberts, and egberts.

 SOLVENT & MEDIUM

-A solvent (turpentine, traditionally) dissolves and thins wet paint; we use it to clean brushes and only in minute quantities as a medium.
+A solvent (turpentine, traditionally) dissolves and thins wet paint; we use it to clean brushes and only in small quantities as a medium.
 Use odorless solvent only (Gamsol).
 Use a stainless brush washer with a basket and a gasket lid that clamps on.

 A medium is used to change the consistency of the paint.
 I use Flemish Maroger and Venetian Wax Medium from Old Masters Maroger (available at oldmastersmaroger.com).